 Debra Lambrecht, Founder, Caulbridge Education | November 7, 2017

-Observation skills are at the core of problem solving, in that one must first identify the problem and all its components before finding solutions that make sense.
-This skill transfers over to a student’s ability to read a situation, notice the obvious and more subtle signs, and then develop conclusions based on those observations.
+Observation skills are at the core of problem solving, in that one must first identify the problem and all its components before finding solutions that make the most sense.
+This skill transfers over to a student’s ability to read a situation, notice both the obvious and the more subtle signs, and then develop conclusions based on those observations.

 Critical thinking begins with focused attention.
 Social skills require the ability to read the cues in people’s faces and behaviors.
 Problem solving begins with the ability to observe a situation and possible solutions.
 All these skills are inherent in animal tracking and wilderness outings.

 Every parent wants their child to be able to walk into a situation, assess what is happening, and then be able to act accordingly.
 Initially I thought that our monthly Wilderness Day was a wonderful experience for the children, one where they could learn primitive skills and gain confidence in nature.
 It turned out to be so much more.
 Soon, we began to see the effects of students’ new animal tracking and observation skills in the classroom.